dahnte/cs480/README.md

-# cs480-assignment1
+# cs480 - Advanced Topics in Computing
-The process of completing assignment 1 done with version control!
+The process of completing assignments for the summer using version control!
+*.*